Phoebe Bridgers: Politics and activism

 Bridgers is associated with American progressivism.
 Bridgers, Fiona Apple, and Matt Berninger released a cover of Simon and Garfunkel's 1966 song "7 O'Clock News/Silent Night" updated to reflect events in 2019, including the murder of Botham Jean, the opioid epidemic in the United States, and the testimony of Mick Mulvaney in President Donald Trump's first impeachment trial.

-In 2020, Bridgers expressed support for and encouraged people to give donations to racial justice charities via her website and called for the abolition of police during Punishers release amid the George Floyd protests and released her and Maggie Rogers' cover of "Iris" as a single specifically to raise money for Stacey Abrams' Fair Fight Action, having vowed to release the cover if Trump lost the 2020 United States presidential election.
+In 2020, Bridgers expressed support for and encouraged people to give donations to racial justice charities via her website and called for the abolition of police during Punishers release amid the George Floyd protests and released her and Maggie Rogers's cover of "Iris" as a single to raise money for Stacey Abrams's Fair Fight Action, having vowed to release the cover if Trump lost the 2020 United States presidential election.

 In October 2020, Bridgers performed as part of the virtual fundraiser festival "Village of Love" benefiting Planned Parenthood in Los Angeles and New York.
 At SXSW in 2022, Bridgers and Caleb Hearon criticized Greg Abbott's position on gender-affirming care for children and invited progressive politician Greg Casar to the stage.
-At a May 2022 concert in Florida, following the passage of Florida House Bill 1557, Bridgers repeatedly expressed disdain for Ron DeSantis.
+At a May 2022 concert in Florida after the passage of Florida House Bill 1557, Bridgers repeatedly expressed disdain for Ron DeSantis.

-Following the death of Queen Elizabeth II in September 2022, Bridgers shared a post from another account on Instagram which mourned the victims of colonialism during the monarch's reign while calling Queen Elizabeth a war criminal.
+Following the death of Queen Elizabeth II in September 2022, Bridgers shared a post from another account on Instagram that mourned the victims of colonialism during the queen's reign while calling her a war criminal.

-While performing with Boygenius at Coachella in April 2023, the band spoke in support of trans rights following bills proposed in states like Florida and Missouri.
-Bridgers also added "And abortion rocks, and fuck Ron DeSantis."
+At Coachella in April 2023, Boygenius spoke in support of trans rights following bills proposed in states like Florida and Missouri.

 Bridgers advocates for abortion legality.
-In an interview with Teen Vogue in 2022, she expressed disdain for the overturning of Roe v.
-Wade.
+In a 2022 interview with Teen Vogue, she expressed disdain for the overturning of Roe v.
+Wade.In May 2022, following the leaked Supreme Court draft opinion overturning Roe v.
+Wade, she said that she had an abortion in October 2021 and said everyone should have the right to do so.

-After winning multiple awards at the 66th Grammy Awards, Bridgers called out Neil Portnow, ex-president of the Recording Academy, criticizing his remarks towards women musical artists and highlighting accusations he engaged in sexual violence.
-In closing her statement she said "to him, I'd like to say I know you're not dead yet, but when you are, rot in piss."
-Also at the 66th Grammy Awards, Bridgers' red carpet outfit, coordinated with the other members of Boygenius, featured Artists4Ceasefire pins calling for a ceasefire in the midst of the Israeli invasion of Gaza.
+After winning multiple awards at the 66th Grammy Awards, Bridgers called out Neil Portnow, ex-president of the Recording Academy, criticizing his remarks about women musical artists and highlighting accusations he engaged in sexual violence.
+In closing, she said "to him, I'd like to say I know you're not dead yet, but when you are, rot in piss."
+Also at the 66th Grammy Awards, Bridgers's red carpet outfit, coordinated with the other members of Boygenius, featured Artists4Ceasefire pins calling for a ceasefire in the Israeli invasion of Gaza.